valentjn/ltex-ls/README.md

 - `JAVA_HOME`: Path to the directory of the JRE or JDK to use (contains `bin`, `lib`, and other subdirectories).
 - `JAVA_OPTS`: Java arguments to be fed to `java`.
 - Any command-line arguments supplied to the startup scripts are fed to LT<sub>E</sub>X LS.
 The following arguments are supported:
-  - `--version`: Prints a JSON string with versioning information to the standard output and exits.
+  - `--version`: Print a JSON string with versioning information to the standard output and exit.
 The format is a JSON object with `"java"` and `"ltex-ls"` keys and string values.
 A key may be missing if no information about the corresponding version could be retrieved.

 You can also start LT<sub>E</sub>X LS directly without the startup scripts (not recommended).
 In this case, make sure that when you supply all JAR files in the `lib` directory to Java's class path, `ltexls-languagetool-patch-LTEXLSVERSION.jar` (where `LTEXLSVERSION` is the version of LT<sub>E</sub>X LS; Java's class path does not support wildcards in the middle of filenames) is listed as the first JAR file.
 It does not suffice to supply `lib/*` to the class path, as the order in which the JAR files are included in wildcards is not specified by Java, so this will fail randomly.